Orion-ZA/Orion-Docs/docs/4-tech-stack.md

     - Render / Railway (PaaS)

 - **Decision**: As of 12/08/2025 we have chosen to use Firebase Cloud Functions however it is a pay as you go service so if this doesn't suit sour needs and becomes expensive we will ultimately switch to the classic Node.js and Express.

+## Changes

+### CSS Framework Switch: TailwindCSS → Vanilla CSS

+**Date:** 23/08/2025
+**Reason:** Majority Vote on CSS being preferred

+#### Why We Switched

+**Previous Approach:** TailwindCSS
+- Utility-first CSS framework
+- Rapid prototyping capabilities
+- Large class-based HTML

+**New Approach:** Vanilla CSS
+- Smaller Bundle Size
+- Team was more comfortable
+- Easier maintenance for our team

+#### Impact

+**Pros:**
+- Smaller bundle size: Vanilla CSS often results in a smaller overall file size since it doesn't include the entire utility library that TailwindCSS does.
+This can lead to faster loading times for users.
+- Improved team comfort and collaboration: Since the team was more comfortable with Vanilla CSS, the switch likely reduced the learning curve and allowed for more efficient collaboration on styling tasks.
+- Familiar workflow: The team can stick to a tried-and-true workflow of writing CSS directly, which can feel more intuitive and natural for those experienced with it.
+- No reliance on external frameworks: By not depending on a framework like Tailwind, the project's styling is less tied to a specific ecosystem, which can make it easier to maintain and modify in the long run.

+**Cons:**
+- **Initial time constraints**: The switch required a period of refactoring the existing Tailwind CSS into Vanilla CSS, which took valuable development time
+- **Potential for inconsistency**: Without the enforced structure of a utility-first framework, there's a greater risk of slight inconsistencies in spacing, colors, or typography if the team isn't diligent with documentation or a robust design system
+- **Slower development for new features**: While a comfort with the tools makes work easier, the process of writing custom CSS rules for every new component or feature can be more time-consuming than applying existing utility classes from a framework

+#### Future Considerations

+We will continuously evaluate our styling approach.
+While Vanilla CSS is the current choice due to team comfort, we may reconsider a CSS preprocessor like Sass or a CSS-in-JS library in the future if the project's complexity increases.
+This would allow us to benefit from features like variables, nesting, and mixins, which could improve maintainability and scalability without the overhead of a full utility framework.

+Additionally, we'll monitor the performance of our CSS bundle to ensure it remains small and efficient as the application grows.
+This will be a key metric in deciding on any future changes to our frontend styling stack